ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 ``bluestore_cache_size``

 :Description: The amount of memory BlueStore will use for its cache.
 If zero, ``bluestore_cache_size_hdd`` or ``bluestore_cache_size_ssd`` will be used instead.
-:Type: Integer
+:Type: Unsigned Integer
 :Required: Yes
 :Default: ``0``

 ``bluestore_cache_size_hdd``

 :Description: The default amount of memory BlueStore will use for its cache when backed by an HDD.
-:Type: Integer
+:Type: Unsigned Integer
 :Required: Yes
 :Default: ``1 * 1024 * 1024 * 1024`` (1 GB)

 ``bluestore_cache_size_ssd``

 :Description: The default amount of memory BlueStore will use for its cache when backed by an SSD.
-:Type: Integer
+:Type: Unsigned Integer
 :Required: Yes
 :Default: ``3 * 1024 * 1024 * 1024`` (3 GB)